stephenreid321/metacrisisxyz/Transcripts/Exponential Systems Approach to Health and Wellness - Dan Stickler, Daniel Schmachtenberger.md

 about violence you know at a crime level or violence at a war level or violence against nature at a biodiversity loss level or like all of those issues that we're trying to address are caused by human behavior and all of the solutions we want to bring about have to come from human behavior [923](https://www.youtube.com/watch?v=BIKDNStlnL4&t=923.36s)

-so then the question becomes what are all the things that influence human behavior and that can influence it in destructive or constructive directions and obviously economics influences human behavior if if you create an economic system where war is profitable or an economic system where a whale [941](https://www.youtube.com/watch?v=BIKDNStlnL4&t=941.04s)

-is worth a million dollars dead on a fishing boat but is worth nothing alive that economic system predisposes destructive behavior so you need to change economics to incentivize for any agent that which is also positive for all other agents in the commons that is a radically different system of macroeconomics so economics and [[social system|social systems]] as a whole influence behavior environment influences behavior our psychology and our definition of success and self-influence behavior so does our physiology and everyone who has ever felt shitty when they were sick or had a hangover or hormones or neurotransmitters were [980](https://www.youtube.com/watch?v=BIKDNStlnL4&t=980.32s)
+so then the question becomes what are all the things that influence human behavior and that can influence it in destructive or constructive directions and obviously economics influences human behavior if if you create an [[economic system]] where war is profitable or an [[economic system]] where a whale is worth a million dollars dead on a fishing boat but is worth nothing alive that [[economic system]] predisposes destructive behavior so you need to change economics to incentivize for any agent that which is also positive for all other agents in the commons that is a radically different system of macroeconomics so economics and [[social system|social systems]] as a whole influence behavior environment influences behavior our psychology and our definition of success and self-influence behavior so does our physiology and everyone who has ever felt shitty when they were sick or had a hangover or hormones or neurotransmitters were [980](https://www.youtube.com/watch?v=BIKDNStlnL4&t=980.32s)

 out of balance or just had a headache knows that there are certain states of consciousness that are just unaccessible when your physiology is off and other ones that are almost unavoidable that affect your experience and your behavior and the same is true when your system is more in tune and so realizing that [996](https://www.youtube.com/watch?v=BIKDNStlnL4&t=996.0s)